ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-R-ALA is our top-ranked form of Alpha-Lipoic Acid with best absorption bioavailability.
-It outperforms Racemic ALA based on peer-reviewed absorption research.
+Not sure which to buy?
+R-ALA is our top-ranked form of Alpha-Lipoic Acid, and it outperforms Racemic ALA based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating